Dunsandle Castle: History

 The castle was first held by the De Burgo (Burke) family, acceded to the Dalys and has recently been restored under the guidance of the architect David Newman Johnson.

-Dunsandle Castle is replete with unique architectural features including a great hall with tie beams unusual in Irish architecture of this period.
+Dunsandle Castle's architectural features include a great hall with tie beams that are unusual in Irish architecture of this period.
+Also unique to Dunsandle is its groin vault construction.

-Also unique to Dunsandle is its Groin Vault construction.
-This was first exploited by the Romans, but then fell into relative obscurity in Europe until the resurgence of quality stone building brought about by Carolingian and Romanesque architecture.
-Difficult to construct neatly because of the geometry of the cross groins (usually elliptical in cross section), the groin vault required great skill in cutting stone to form a neat arris.
-This difficulty, in addition to the formwork required to create such constructions, led to the rib vault superseding the groin vault as the preferred solution for enclosing space in Gothic architecture.

 Dunsandle also has an 18th-century ice house, remains of a later extension and Bawn with defence tower complete with gunloops.
 The castle is surrounded by native Irish woodland.